-https://www.urapptech.com/blogs/hard-launch-vs-soft-launch Product launch Strategy - Soft vs Hard launch | UrApp Tech Blog
+https://www.urapptech.com/blogs/hard-launch-vs-soft-launch Soft vs Hard Launch: Choosing the Right Product Launch Strategy | UrApp Tech Blog

 Placeholder content for this accordion, which is intended to demonstrate the .accordion-flush class.
 This is the first item's accordion body.